 My Approach to Helping

 Consequently, I have found that I have the personality and intuition necessary to help my clients.
 My focus is based on S. Freud, C. Jung, F. Perls, and Albert Ellis, and others.
-They instilled in me the focus of analyzing the influence of non-conscious memories and beliefs that continue to create thought, emotional, and behavioral problems that the individual is not aware of happening.
+They instilled in me the focus of analyzing the influence of non-conscious memories and beliefs that continue to create thought, emotional, and behavioral problems that the individual coming for help is not aware of happening.
 The purpose of my psychotherapy is analyzing your "thought behaviors", and is primarily based "Cognitive Behavior Theory", "Attachment Theory", "Codependency Addiction", and "Dialectical Behavior Therapy" approaches.

 It is based on the theory that your thoughts and perceptions about who you are, or who you believe "should be", are based on unresolved trauma of some sort; and those flawed belief patterns are causing your emotional conflicts in your relationships; and your relationship with your identity and your Self.
 My focus is on identity-formation and developmental problems that can be creating your anxieties and fears that appear most often when you interact with other people: spouses, partners, family, friends, parents, relatives, career and employment relationships, etc.

 What you will be taught, and what my is approach is based on, is the principle that your current stresses are based on those repressed or currently unconscious traumas, that are being hidden by your symptoms.
 You will benefit from the help of a psychotherapist like me to analyze and identify which of those faulty core beliefs are hidden by those repressed feelings or denied memories.
 In your case, it helps to have someone who knows what to look for as far as psychological patterns that reveal the probable mistaken conclusions you have been taught about yourself.
 My Psychotherapy begins by hearing how you perceive yourself, and how you describe your symptoms.